 During his tenure here, he helped to save over twenty five lives all under very difficult and perilous conditions.

 This same beach is owned by the Currituck Shooting Club.
 It was a exclusive club for hunter of fowl from all over.
 The fees were $3,000 to $5,000 a year.
 You can read more about the club here.
 I do not believe the Wescott’s were members, but the lifesaving station was on land owned by the Shooting Club.
-In fact, when Mary was younger, she wrote this letter to St. Nicholas.
+In fact, when Mary was younger, she wrote this letter to the St. Nicholas Magazine: An Illustrated Book For Young Folks by Mary Mapes Dodge .

 In Albert Wescott Sr.’s things were some pictures of the club.